Step 6: Working with Virtual Machines

 Click the Open Full Menu button next to the VM, select Power, then click Normal Shutdown.
 Your drives and data are preserved.

 Use the normal Shut down option whenever possible.
-Force shut down should only be used if the VM is unresponsive, as it may cause data corruption.
+Use Force shut down only if the VM is unresponsive, as it may cause data corruption.

 Next Steps